How Drug and Alcohol Treatment Centers Fight Addiction

 Addiction is the physical and psychological dependence on a substance, and it can take on a variety of forms.
 Alcohol is the most commonly abused substance, making up more than half of the documented treatment cases.
 Drug abuse can include both illegal and prescribed drugs.
 Abuse of prescription drugs occurs when an individual takes a drug in a way other than how it was prescribed.
 Behavioral addictions, like eating disorders, may on the surface appear to be a less severe addiction, but the reality is that behavioral addictions can be equally life-threatening.

-Treatment varies according to the individual’s substance of choice yet typically occurs in three main stages: detox, therapy, and aftercare.
+Addiction treatment varies according to the individual’s substance of choice yet typically occurs in three main stages: detox, therapy, and aftercare.

 Upon admittance to a drug addiction treatment center, an initial evaluation will be done to assess the individual’s needs.
 They are evaluated on their mental status, physical health, medical history, substance abuse patterns, and any disabilities.
 Socioeconomic factors may also be assessed as they can have an impact on the individual’s usage.
 These factors can include, financial status, demographics, living conditions, and access to transportation.
 A treatment plan unique to the individual is then created.
 It is common for these plans to include a combination of various forms of therapy, including individual counseling, group sessions, and the management of medical and psychological conditions.